sfioritto/planningforaliens-old/_posts/2016-06-14-fake-internet-jobbing.md

 to feel like I'm a part of Chicago, not some weirdo outsider with a fake internet job surfing from coffee shop to coffee shop.

+About two months ago, I got an email from <a href="https://twitter.com/TheVisionfairy">Monica Guzman</a>.
+She wanted to meet and talk shop about consulting.
+So we got together for coffee, and while we were talking she mentioned that as a freelancer, she felt isolated, and that she wanted to be a part of a community.
+She said that she was trying to start a coworking space, but that really what she wanted was a community, and that the space wasn't that important.

+Of course I immediately said I want to help!
+Because that is exactly how I feel.

 So what's next, what's the next step?
 How do we make this happen?

 The next step is for us to meet!
 You have two options:

-1. Email me and we get together for coffee: sean@planningforaliens.com
+1. Email me or Monica and we get together for coffee: sean@planningforaliens.com, monica.v.guzman@gmail.com.
-2. Join me and your fellow fake-internet-jobbers at this fun event, scheduled during hours only people with fake internet jobs could make.
+2. Join Monica and me and your fellow fake-internet-jobbers at this fun event, scheduled during hours only people with fake internet jobs could make.
 [Click right here to join the meetup](http://www.meetup.com/imposterati/).